centreon/centreon-documentation/versioned_docs/version-23.10/reporting/backup-restore.md

     rm -Rf /tmp/usr
     rm -Rf /tmp/var

-### Resotre Centreon MBI Reporting Server settings
+### Restore Centreon MBI Reporting Server settings

 The restore process is divided into several steps:

 -   Reinstalling centreon-bi-reporting-server module in the same version as the one saved
 -   Integrating the CBIS configuration
--   Integrating the custom reports designs
+-   Integrating the custom report designs
 -   Restarting the CBIS engine
 -   Deleting the data from the extracted backup
 -   Reinstalling the backup.

-#### Reinstal the centreon-bi-reporting-server module in the same version as the one saved
+#### Reinstall the centreon-bi-reporting-server module in the same version as the one saved

 On the main Centreon server run the following command: